 Each year, thousands of immigrants enter Canada.
-While Canada offers many opportunities for newcomers, they are also exposed to a whole new set of environmental hazards in their new homes, workplaces, and communities.
-For this reason, we piloted an outreach program, which focused on raising awareness about environmental health issues for newcomers.
-In May 2010, WHEN had hosted these seminars in Toronto at the South Asian Family Services and Support (SAFSS) LINC Centre and in Mississauga at the Multicultural Inter-Agency Group (MIAG), reaching over 100 women and families from diverse regions such as South Asia, the Middle East, Africa, and Latin America.
-Given that life in Canada is primarily spent indoors, the sessions emphasize “healthy homes”, featuring demonstrations, interactive discussions, and questions and answers about environmental exposures affecting health.
-Examples of topics addressed include: home gardening and pest control, indoor air quality, and cleaning and household products.
+While Canada offers many opportunities for newcomers, they are also exposed to a whole new set of environmental hazards in their new homes, workplaces and communities.
+For this reason, we piloted an outreach program which focused on raising awareness about environmental health issues for newcomers.
+In May 2010, WHEN hosted these seminars in Toronto at the South Asian Family Services and Support (SAFSS) LINC Centre and in Mississauga at the Multicultural Inter-Agency Group (MIAG), reaching over 100 women and families from diverse regions such as South Asia, the Middle East, Africa, and Latin America.
+Given that life in Canada is primarily spent indoors, the sessions emphasize “healthy homes”, featuring demonstrations, interactive discussions and questions and answers about environmental exposures affecting health.
+Examples of topics addressed include: home gardening and pest control, indoor air quality and cleaning and household products.
 Our main goal was to raise awareness about the environmental health risks found in everyday products, as well as to identify the available alternatives amongst newcomer women who were in the process of establishing the foundation of routines and practices for their families in Canada.
 Top of the page

 WHEN decided to expand this workshop series in the GTA and was a Diversity Grant recipient from the Sustainability Network in March 2011.
 As a result of this grant, WHEN was able to provide educational workshops to over 300 participants, working with diverse organizations in Toronto.
 WHEN developed its first module in 2010 and expanded the module series in 2011, as a lot of the participants were highly satisfied with these workshops and requested further information.
 The high satisfaction levels reported by participants, as well as requests for further workshops on various other topics inspired us to develop additional modules, so that we could increase our scope and content.
 Specifically, these seminars feature demonstrations, interactive discussions, and question-and-answer sessions exploring the ways in which environmental toxin exposures can negatively impact human health.
 The main objectives of these workshops is to increase individual and community awareness about environmental health hazards; share information and tools about the ways in which newcomer women can reduce their exposures to potentially harmful chemicals; and to improve the state of environmental health among women and families in the Greater Toronto Area.
 WHEN now has five modules, which are a series of transformative educational workshops that offer newcomers information on environmental health risks and prevention.
 Top of the page